 Science, technology and maths Access module

 This multidisciplinary module is an ideal starting point if you have little or no previous knowledge of the sciences, technology and mathematics.
 It’ll help develop your study skills in advance of your OU qualification, and you get to explore a number of STEM subjects including science, engineering and design, environment, mathematics, and computing and IT.

 View full details of Science, technology and maths Access module

 Skills for career development

-A BA/BSc (Honours) Open degree equips you with a wide range of expertise, skills and capabilities that are much sought after in today’s highly competitive job market.
+A BA/BSc (Honours) Open degree equips you with a wide range of expertise, skills and capabilities which are much sought after in today’s highly competitive job market.
 An Open degree on your CV shows more than your level of knowledge about a subject; employers know that you are flexible and adaptable, having studied across a range of subjects.
-It also allows you to develop a diverse range of transferable skills including:
+It also allows you to develop a diverse range of transferable skills, personal attributes and external awareness including:

-The flexibility of our BA/BSc (Honours) Open degree makes it relevant to a wide range of careers and industries – many of which do not require qualifications to be subject-specific.
-It can help you to develop in your existing employment, or be a passport to a whole new career.
+The flexibility of our BA/BSc (Honours) Open degree makes it relevant to a wide range of careers and industries.
+It can help you to develop in your existing employment or be a passport to a whole new career.
 Its flexibility particularly suits people with multi-faceted work roles; and anyone needing to develop their skills, knowledge and understanding to manage changes in their current job or future career path.

 Exploring your options